halcy/Mastodon.py/docs/index.rst

 ----------
 Mastodon.py will check if a certain endpoint is available before doing API calls.
 By default, it checks against the version of Mastodon retrieved on init(), or the version you specified.
+Mastodon.py can be set (in the constructor) to either check if an endpoint is available at all or to check if the endpoint is available and behaves as in the newest Mastodon version (this is the default).
+Version checking can also be disabled altogether.
+If a version check fails, Mastodon.py throws a `MastodonVersionError`.

-With these functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.
+With the following functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.

-Note that the automatic version checks check for the version in which the endpoint was first added, not the version in which it was last changed.
-The latter check may be added to Mastodon.py at a later date.

 .. automethod:: Mastodon.retrieve_mastodon_version
 .. automethod:: Mastodon.verify_minimum_version